 But how is your rate determined if you’re injured the first week at a new job?
 There is no track record of wages to consider, so your rate is based on your expected wages.
 If you’re told when you were hired that you will work forty hours per week and get paid $20 per hour, your average weekly wage will be $800.
 If you were told that your base salary would be $600 per week and you could expect to earn commissions of another $600 per week, your average weekly wage will be $1,200.

-Insurance companies sometimes underestimate an injured worker’s average weekly wage, so if you get hurt on the job, it’s important for you to contact Pearson Koutcher Law and speak with one of our experienced and highly knowledgeable Workers’ Comp. lawyers.
+Do you know how to calculate workers’ compensation wages? if you get hurt on the job, it’s important for you to contact Pearson Koutcher Law and speak with one of our experienced and highly knowledgeable PA Workers’ Comp. lawyers.
 We will determine if your average weekly wage is calculated correctly and advise you with regard to any other issues in your claim.

-If you were injured at work call our seasoned workers’ compensation attorneys and let us take care of you.
+Did you know that sometimes insurance companies will underestimate an injured worker’s average weekly wage?
+So if you were injured at work, call our seasoned workers’ compensation attorneys and let us take care of you.
 At Pearson Koutcher Law, we strive to give you the personalized attention you deserve and fight to get you the benefits you are entitled to and the medical treatment you need.
 Our work attorneys provide outstanding service and exceptional results through hard work and communication.
 We arrange consultations at the convenience of the workman’s comp client, whether in our office or at the client’s home.
-Let us help you.
-Call us today: 215-627-0700.
+If you are looking for a workers’ compensation attorney near me, contact Pearson Koutcher Law today.
+Call us today and let us help you: 215-627-0700.